SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/05-Homework.md

 ## Input

-- On a single line the user should enter the wanted Fibonacci number N where `1 <= N <= 49`
+- You will receive the wanted Fibonacci number N on a single line.
+It will always be in the range `1 <= N <= 49`

 ## Output

-- The output should be the n-th Fibonacci number counting from 0.
+- The output should be the n-th Fibonacci number counting from 0

 ## Hint

-For the n-th Fibonacci number, we calculate the `N - 1st` and the `N - 2nd` number, but for the calculation of `N - 1st` number we calculate the `N - 1 - 1st(N - 2nd)` and the `N - 1 - 2nd` number, so we have a lot of repeated calculations.
+For the n-th Fibonacci number, we calculate the `N - 1st` and the `N - 2nd` number, but for the calculation of `N - 1st` number we calculate the `N - 1 - 1st(N - 2nd)` and the `N - 1 - 2nd` number, so we have a lot of repeated calculations

-If you want to figure out how to skip those unnecessary calculations, you can search for a technique called [memoization](https://en.wikipedia.org/wiki/Memoization).
+If you want to figure out how to skip those unnecessary calculations, you can learn about a technique called [memoization](https://en.wikipedia.org/wiki/Memoization).

 ## Examples
 | **Input** | **Output** |